Mohammad Hatta: Kidnapping and proclamation

-Election as Vice President
+Election as vice president

 On 18 August 1945, Hatta was selected as Indonesia's first vice president by the PPKI to accompany Sukarno, who had been elected as the nation's first president.
 Hatta would make three important decisions in the republic's early days.
 On 16 October, an edict issued by Hatta gave the Central National Committee of Indonesia (KNIP) legislative powers in addition to its advisory role to the president.
 In the same month, Hatta also authorized the formation of political parties in Indonesia.
 The next month, in November, Hatta also made the decision which took away the president's role as Head of Government and transferred it to a prime minister.
 Hatta was able to make these crucial decisions because Sukarno was unable to attend the meetings in question, leaving Hatta in charge.
 For his part, Sukarno did not seem to have a problem with Hatta's decisions, at least not during the War of Independence.

-Indonesian National Revolution
+National revolution

 Early revolution

 When the Dutch began sending their troops back to Indonesia, Hatta, together with Syahrir and Sukarno, all agreed that a diplomatic solution should be worked out.
 This caused tensions with more radical elements within the government such as youth leaders Chairul Saleh and Adam Malik.
 In January 1946, Hatta and Sukarno moved to Yogyakarta, leaving Syahrir (who was by then prime minister) to head negotiations in Jakarta.

 By the end of 1946, the diplomatic solution which Hatta and Sukarno had been looking for seemed to have been found.
 The Linggadjati Agreement, signed in November 1946, called for Dutch recognition of the Republic of Indonesia.
 However, territorial recognition would only be over Java, Sumatra, and Madura.
 In addition, this republic would be part of a United States of Indonesia with the Queen of the Netherlands acting as the Head of State.
 However, before the agreement was finally ratified by the Dutch House of Representatives, some compromises were made without the consent of the republic.
 In turn, Indonesia refused to implement its part of the deal, resulting in the first "Police Action" in July 1947.

 During this time, Hatta was sent out of the country to look for support for Indonesia.
 One country that he went to was India, the homeland of his old friend, Nehru.
 Disguised as an airplane co-pilot, Hatta sneaked out of the country to ask for assistance.
 There he asked Nehru and Mahatma Gandhi for help.
 Nehru assured him that India would support Indonesia and would make the support known at international forums such as the United Nations (UN).

 In December 1947, negotiations were held aboard USS Renville and an agreement was signed in January 1948.
 This agreement was more favorable towards the Dutch and called for the republic to recognize the territories which the Dutch had taken during the first "Police Action".
 The agreement caused outrage and caused Amir Sjarifuddin to resign from his position as prime minister.